-Compare NSW gas suppliers AGL, EnergyAustralia, Origin and Red Energy on customer service, bill & cost clarity, tools & advice, environmental sustainability, value for money and overall gas satisfaction in 2018.
+Compare NSW gas suppliers Alinta Energy, Red Energy, EnergyAustralia, Origin and AGL on their customer service, bill & cost clarity, tools & advice, environmental sustainability, ease of sign-up, value for money and overall satisfaction.

 See our Ratings Methodology.

 Compare Electricity Plans

 Compare latest electricity plans and prices for New South Wales